 Assistant Principals in Austin ISD must understand the dynamics and culture of not only their campuses, but the diversity, needs, and vision for the district as a whole.
 The Assistant Principal Preparation Program (AP3), prepares a select cohort of experienced Austin ISD educators to become assistant principals.
 The Academy provides cohort members the opportunity to gain targeted professional development focused on the qualities and skills needed to be a successful assistant principal on an Austin ISD campus.
-Curriculum is grounded in the Instructional Leadership and Practice Strands of the Campus Administrator Performance Review (CAPR) and the AISD Leadership Framework.
+Curriculum is grounded in the Instructional Leadership and Practice Competencies of the Campus Administrator Performance Review (CAPR) and the AISD Leadership Framework.

 - To target, plan, and implement strategies that support and operationalize the AISD Leadership Framework.

 - To develop individual capacity for current and future leadership roles.

 - To prepare teacher leaders for assistant principal positions within Austin ISD.